joebookslevy/Capstone/CapstoneTextPredictionApp.md

 Limitations & Possibilities
 ========================================================

-- One limitation is that the application's load time and initial functioning takes longer than it should and sometimes give memory errors.
-This is likely due to code and process not being as efficient as it could be.
+- I initially designed a more accurate application using more example text.
+Unfortunately, my app/site crashed due to too much memory being used.
+When using less data to build my model, the app/site would work, but the prediction was less accurate.
-- A second limitation is the lack of accuracy.
-Even Swiftkey - a leading company specializing on text prediction - is not perfect, so my initial attempt at an algorithm is limited in scope and may not always meet the need of inputs.
+- The lack of accuracy is a general limitation.
+Even Swiftkey - a company specializing in text prediction - is not perfect, so my attempt at an algorithm may not always meet the need of inputs.
 - Given these limitations, there is ample possibility for enhancement of the application for its given purpose.
+More sophisticated/efficient coding could produce a more accurate app.
 Moreover, implications and more advanced applications of the logic here could help predict behavior or better analyze text for other data needs.